Belize: Belizean Creoles

+Belizean Creole language

 For all intents and purposes, Creole is an ethnic and linguistic denomination.
 Some natives, even with blonde hair and blue eyes, may call themselves Creoles.

-Belize Creole English or Kriol developed during the time of slavery, and historically was only spoken by former enslaved Africans.
-It became an integral part of the Belizean identity, and is now spoken by about 45% of Belizeans.
+Belizean Creole or Kriol developed during the time of slavery, and historically was only spoken by former enslaved Africans.
+It became an integral part of the Belizean identity, spoken by about 45% of Belizeans.
 Belizean Creole is derived mainly from English.
 Its substrate languages are the Native American language Miskito, and the various West African and Bantu languages, native languages of the enslaved Africans.
 Creoles are found all over Belize, but predominantly in urban areas such as Belize City, coastal towns and villages, and in the Belize River Valley.

 Garinagu

 The Garinagu (singular Garifuna), at around 4.5% of the population, are a mix of West/Central African, Arawak, and Island Carib ancestry.
 Though they were captives removed from their homelands, these people were never documented as slaves.
 The two prevailing theories are that, in 1635, they were either the survivors of two recorded shipwrecks or somehow took over the ship they came on.

 Throughout history they have been incorrectly labelled as Black Caribs.
 When the British took over Saint Vincent and the Grenadines after the Treaty of Paris in 1763, they were opposed by French settlers and their Garinagu allies.
 The Garinagu eventually surrendered to the British in 1796.

 The British separated the more African-looking Garifunas from the more indigenous-looking ones.
 5,000 Garinagu were exiled from the Grenadine island of Baliceaux.
 About 2,500 of them survived the voyage to Roatán, an island off the coast of Honduras.
 The Garifuna language belongs to the Arawakan language family, but has a large number of loanwords from Carib languages and from English.

 Because Roatán was too small and infertile to support their population, the Garinagu petitioned the Spanish authorities of Honduras to be allowed to settle on the mainland coast.
 The Spanish employed them as soldiers, and they spread along the Caribbean coast of Central America.
 The Garinagu settled in Seine Bight, Punta Gorda and Punta Negra, Belize, by way of Honduras as early as 1802.
 In Belize, 19 November 1832 is the date officially recognized as "Garifuna Settlement Day" in Dangriga.

 According to one genetic study, their ancestry is on average 76% Sub Saharan African, 20% Arawak/Island Carib and 4% European.